Line 3 Scarborough: Operations

 The TTC operated five to six trains on the line with each train consisting of four cars.
 There were 28 cars in the Line 3 fleet.

 Line 3 trains could switch directions only at the ends of the line as there were no intermediate crossovers between the two termini.
-Thus, there could be no short turns on Line 3.
+Thus, there were no short turns on Line 3.

 In winter, during heavy snow or freezing rain, the TTC previously ran "storm trains" overnight on Line 3 to keep power rails clear of ice, and apply anti-freeze to the power rail once freezing rain starts.
 However, since the winter of 2018–2019, the TTC decided to change its procedures for Line 3.
 Thus, about two hours before an expected storm, the TTC may have decided to shut down Line 3 and replace it with bus service.
 Just before the storm of February 2, 2022, the TTC replaced all Line 3 trains with 25 buses.

 The Scarborough line's S-series ICTS trains were stored and serviced at the small McCowan Yard, located east of McCowan station.
 Basic maintenance was performed in this yard; for more extensive work, the cars were taken to Line 2's Greenwood Yard by truck, given the train's different track gauge and propulsion system.